emberjs/website/source/guides/templates/handlebars-basics.md

 ```

 These expressions (and the other Handlebars features you will learn
-about next) are __bindings aware__.
+about next) are _bindings aware_.
 That means that if the values used
 by your templates ever change, your HTML will be updated automatically.
-It's like magic.

 As your application grows in size, it will have many templates, each
 bound to different controllers.
-The job of the router is to pair a
-template with a controller and make sure it gets put into the DOM in the
-correct place.